 There’s a pattern in how most people approach investing for the first time.

-They decide they want to start.
-They begin researching.
 They encounter terms they don’t fully understand, strategies that contradict each other, and warnings about risks they hadn’t considered.
-The research that was supposed to create confidence instead creates more uncertainty.

 So they wait.
 For more clarity.
 For a better moment.
 For a level of understanding that will finally make the decision feel safe.